-Community partnerships are a cornerstone of my research process.
+Community partnerships are a cornerstone of our research process.

-Throughout my career, I have partnered with community organizations, both locally and internationally, to conduct field research and participate in knowledge co-production and exchange.
-My current work in the Bright Spots of Sustainable Agriculture and Food Systems project seeks to identify existing solutions for sustainable agri-food systems across Mexico and India.
-The first step in this process is to ask actors from across these food systems what “sustainability” means for them.
+Reflections from the PI: Throughout my career, I have partnered with community organizations, both locally and internationally, to conduct field research and participate in knowledge co-production and exchange.
+My recent work in the Bright Spots of Sustainable Agriculture and Food Systems project sought to identify existing solutions for sustainable agri-food systems across Mexico and India.
+In the first step of this process, we asked actors from across these food systems what “sustainability” means to them.
 We accomplished this through research collaborations with local scientists and workshops bringing together diverse actors to discuss their visions of a sustainable future.
-We have produced summaries of our workshops, including artwork from local artists, which are freely available on our website here.
+We produced summaries of our workshops, including artwork from local artists, which are freely available on our website here.

 During my PhD, I spearheaded a participatory research and rural extension project called “Next generation cover crops” that ran from 2018-2023 and was awarded $85,000 by the Conservation, Food and Health Foundation.
 This grant directly benefited my research partner, the Brazilian nonprofit CEPAGRO, employed three female Brazilian agronomists, and provided technical support for cover crop management and seed production to farmers in the Rede Ecovida network and local indigenous communities.